How To Build Generational Wealth

 You can send your children to college with less or no debt by regularly contributing to tax-advantaged 529 college savings funds as early as possible.
 The time to think about how to pay for college is not when they get into the college of their choice, but much earlier.

-Usually, that means that after they are born and named, you can get a social security number for your child and open an account for them.
+Usually, that means that after they are born and named, you can get a Social Security number for your child and open an account for them.
 Over the next 18 or more years, invest this money in a choice of mutual funds or ETFs.

 Teach Your Children About Being Fiscally Responsible